Location

 The residence

-This imposing, four-storey edifice, one of which is an attic level, is made of tuffeau stone and topped with a slate roof.
+This large-scale, four-storey edifice, one of which is an attic level, is made of tuffeau stone and topped with a slate roof.
 The tall, rectangular windows are aligned from one floor to another.
 A tree-ring dating study carried out on the wood used to construct the roof frame has revealed that it dates from 1460.

 The ground floor